I think a little messy is healthy. Find unmanicured far more interesting. And enjoy the uncommon.

 The foundation is laid but the details are to be determined once the painting process begins.
 I create art that is grounded in reality while obviously playing with it—reshaping forms and reinterpreting color.
 Lines sometimes do the heavy lifting, and at other times its color and form that carry the piece to life.
 I enjoy the painting process itself—scrubbing out complete paintings only to discover half way through that the scrubbing is actually helping to merge elements and improve the work.
 What a great experience.

 My treatment of edges is key to my working style.
 I love a coarsely defined area that dissolves into another, and even a crisp edge that melts into a softened area.
 It keeps my eye moving around the piece and not settling on any one area.
 This variation keeps me going till the fundamental elements feel right.
 No science.
 No measuring.
 No roadmap to a destination.
 Just a feeling that things have arrived.

 Her award-winning career as an advertising art director and designer has influenced her sense of composition and use of color.
-Her preferred medium is acrylic primarily for the versatility of surface and drying options.
+Her primary medium is acrylic for the versatility of surface and drying options.